WP-LKL/EnvSync/README.md

 ## Logic
 I. We assume GitHub contains the latest Env. <br>
 II.
-We backup before updating our env in case assumption 1 is incorrect. <br>
+We backup before updating our env in case assumption I. is incorrect. <br>
 III.
 We can always go back and track changes in our environments.

 ## Compatibility